zama-ai/concrete-ml/use_case_examples/cifar_brevitas_training/README.md

 Warning: this execution can be quite costly.

-While it is the ambition of Concrete-ML to execute such large CNNs in reasonable time on various hardware accelerators, currently on a CPU the execution times are very high, more than 10 hours for a large many-core machine.
+While it is the ambition of Concrete ML to execute such large CNNs in reasonable time on various hardware accelerators, currently on a CPU the execution times are very high, more than 10 hours for a large many-core machine.
 This is a work in progress and will be improved significantly in future releases

 <!--FIXME: https://github.com/zama-ai/concrete-ml-internal/issues/3007 -->